MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

   - **PlainText**: ANSI escape sequences are always stripped so that it is only plain text.
-  - **Host**: The ANSI escape sequences are removed in redirected or piped output.
+  - **Host**: This is the default behavior.
+The ANSI escape sequences are removed in redirected or piped output.

 - The `$PSStyle.Background` and `$PSStyle.Foreground` members are strings that
   contain the ANSI escape sequences for the 16 standard console colors.